-- 7. Removed all construction equipment, anchors and mooring buoys within 3 months after construction is completed. - 8.
-Published the exact location and configuration of all seafloor modifications resulting from construction, in enough detail to allow fishermen to avoid them.
-A copy of such publication shall also be provided to the Commission. - Minimized seafloor modifications and disturbance through use of best available construction techniques and facilities siting (common pipeline corridor).
+- 7. Remove all construction equipment, construction anchors and construction mooring buoys within 3 months after construction is completed. - 8.
+Publish the exact location and configuration of staffor modifications resulting from construction, in enough detail to allow fishermen to avoid them.
+A copy of such publication shall also be provided to the Commission. - 9.
+Minimize seafloor modifications and disturbance through use of best available construction techniques and facilities siting (common pipeline corridor).